PortSwigger/KollaboratorModuleBuilder/README.md

 Please note that some of the interaction data is base64 encoded, for example `__httpRequestBodyB64__`,  and needs to be decoded before being used in your script.

+Also note that the word `__extracted__` is also being reserved and should not be used as python variable or in python scripts.

 ## Working

 Basic functionality of extension like polling is being used via the Burp Montoya API example.